 Trailblazers...
 Long gone are the days of the Civilian Conservation Corps, the army of laborers shipped around the country during the Great Depression as our nation's work relief program.
 The government paid them to build trails, parks and recreation areas; and we still use many of them today.

 But public lands trails need to be maintained, or they simply disappear.
 And some of the trails are doing just that.
 Luckily, Idahoans are filling the gap... for free.
 They are this century's CCC.
 We call them Trailblazers.

 Luckily, all the key interviews were conducted before social distancing.
 This show will air May 14th.
-Our eastern Idaho correspondent, Kris Millgate, has been beating the trails on this one; she is being ably assisted by editor and videographer Jay Krajic.
+Our eastern Idaho producer, Kris Millgate, has been beating the trails on this one; she is being ably assisted by editor and videographer Jay Krajic.

 (Photo by Kris Millgate)

 Urban Wildlife...
 It's understandable that wildlife prefer our neighborhoods at certain times of the year.
 And that's not always a good thing -- for them or for us.
-We've asked our Facebook friends to send us video of the interactions with deer and elk, cougars and wolves, geese, ducks, skunks, etc. And, luckily, many of the interviews were shot before the era of social distancing.
+We've asked our Facebook and Instagram friends to send us video of the interactions with deer and elk, cougars and wolves, geese, ducks, skunks, etc. And, luckily, many of the interviews were shot before the era of social distancing.

 We'll take viewers to the special places across our state where humans and wildlife are forced to interact.
 And we’ll introduce you to those who are trying to make this wildlife interface work.

 Our new producer, Lauren Melink, is tackling this show.
 She will be ably assisted by production manager Aaron Kunz who will be handling the editing duties.
 The show is scheduled to air on July 16th.